ethanrushh/Relay-Chat/README.md

 ![Blank diagram](https://user-images.githubusercontent.com/82483782/216420301-72d61323-62c0-48da-9e19-49b83559b906.png)

 This is pretty much the gist of how its set up at the moment.
 The APIs are hosted on t2.micro EC2 instances - cheap and powerful enough.
 I've designed it very intentionally such that someone could create their own front end client.
 I'm intentionally not obfuscating anything.
+There are plans to break this out to a more scalable solution.
+The main API will be split into a messaging and auth service separately at the absolute least.
+A CQRS design pattern has been used for the API (using MediatR).

 ### Tech stack